Search

 More Uranium Mining and Enrichment Needed

-Currently, the UK operates an open fuel cycle for its generating nuclear power stations (the AGR and PWR reactors).
-At the moment, used fuel (known as spent fuel) is being interim stored – either on the same site as the power station or at the Sellafield site in Cumbria.
 Eventually, the UK plans to permanently dispose of all High Level Waste (HLW), including spent fuel, in a Geological Disposal Facility (GDF) – once this has been developed by Nuclear Waste Services.

-A Closed Fuel Cycle is a cyclical process where after fuel is mined and used, it is then reprocessed for reuse.
+A Closed Nuclear Fuel Cycle is a cyclical process where after fuel is mined and used, it is then reprocessed for reuse.

 Advantages